docsforadobe/after-effects-expression-reference/docs/layer/threed.md

 ---

-## Layer.specular
+### Layer.lightTransmission

+`thisLayer.lightTransmission`

 #### Description

-Returns the specular component value as a percentage.
+Returns the value of the Light Transmission property for a 3D layer.

 #### Type